 Several adventurous coastal cruises have been made in boats about 17 feet long, 47 in wide, pointed at both ends, with the seaworthy hull shape of a miniature whaleboat.
 Not too big to row solo, not too small for two to row.
 A sufficiently stable shape in cross-section to carry a very small sailing rig during perfect sailing weather.
 Both ends closed off as buoyancy tanks.
 The center crammed with inflated air bags which can be adjusted to leave room for one crew, or two crew, or crew plus a heavy load of camping equipment.
 Enough freeboard to row in rough water without starting to fill with water, not so much as to make it the plaything of high winds.
 Both sail and mast can be taken down in seconds when there is too much wind.

 Not many years later the naval architect Frederick 'Fritz' Fenger sailed a similar but more sophisticated boat along the Antilles island chain.
-His Yakaboo was slimmer and had less freeboard, which makes her a sailing canoe.
+Built for him by WF Stevens of Marblehead, Massachusetts, his Yakaboo had very little freeboard and was double-ended, so perhaps we can call her a sailing canoe even though she was too wide to paddle easily.
 She was a lovely boat to row, but a very wet ride under sail.
 His book Alone in the Caribbean (published by George Doran, 1917, various re-prints) is available free online at Craig O'Donnell's The Cheap Pages.
 Last time we looked, the link was at http://www.thecheappages.com/alone_fenger/alone_contents.html

 For more about rowing-sailing dories, see: